 Students studied the pandemic in class in real-time and contributed their own research, whilst our teaching faculty researched and worked with governments in countries such as Slovakia, Australia, Zambia, Colombia and Belgium on a wide range of pandemic-related issues.

 The video below features two faculty members from our public policy online short courses, Jonathan Wolff and Clare Leaver.
-Jonathan is the Alfred Landecker Professor of Values and Public Policy and teaches on the Values and Public Policy online short course, while Clare is an Associate Professor of Economics and Public Policy and faculty member on the Economics for Public Policy online short course.
+Jonathan is the Alfred Landecker Professor of Values and Public Policy and teaches on the Values and Public Policy online short course, while Clare is a Professor of Economics and Public Policy and faculty member on the Economics for Public Policy online short course.

 If you take one of our online short courses, you could be learning from experienced academics who have been on the frontline of governments’ COVID-19 responses.
 Learn more about the government and public policy experts teaching on our online short courses.